Carlotal0428/RFID-Tag/README.md

 Each datasheet provides technical specifications, including chip type, read range, dimensions, durability, and suggested use cases.
 These documents are intended for engineers, procurement teams, and solution providers evaluating RFID hardware.

-## 🔗 Citation / DOI

-Datasheets released through [Zenodo](https://zenodo.org/) are citable and receive a DOI.
-The DOI for this release is: [10.5281/zenodo.15726781](https://doi.org/10.5281/zenodo.15726781).
-You may also find the DOI listed in the [Releases](https://github.com/Carlotal0428/RFID-Tag/releases) section of this repository.

 ## 📬 Contact